pasteur-dev/pasteur/raw/readme.md

 The datasets should be placed in this folder with a specific structure.
 This structure is outlined below.

-`download.py` can be used to download most datasets in this folder, provided the user has access rights and for the ones that require them credentials.
+`kedro download` can be used to download most datasets in this folder, provided the user has access rights and for the ones that require them credentials.

 Running `tree` on this directory produces the following result: